Fawness/Tetris/README.md

 2. **Open** `index.html` in any modern web browser
 3. **Select** your preferred difficulty and game mode(s)
 4. **Click** "Start Game" and enjoy!

+**Mobile users**: The game automatically detects mobile devices and switches to touch controls!

 ## 🎯 Game Modes